 - Remote Desktop (RDP, Terminal Services) – the usual method of Windows server administration, distant (remote) login to the desktop

 - KVM – distant access to the keyboard, monitor and mouse of the server.
-It works independently of the operating system and is often used for emergency situations (eg. during the operation system crash, network configuration error) and for booting and installing from a CD / DVD
+It works independently of the operating system and is often used in emergency situations (eg. during the operation system’s crash, network configuration error) and for booting and installing from a CD / DVD

 Remote Desktop Protocol (RDP)